Andrew Vaughn Player Props: White Sox vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 11th in the league with a collective nine strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 16th in the league.

-- The Pirates have the ninth-ranked team ERA across all MLB pitching staffs (3.46).
+- The Pirates' 4.28 team ERA ranks 14th across all league pitching staffs.

-- The Pirates rank 20th in baseball in home runs surrendered (nine total, 1.5 per game).
+- Pirates pitchers combine to give up 13 total home runs at a rate of 1.9 per game (to rank 25th in baseball).

-- The Pirates will send Hill (0-1) out for his second start of the season.
+- Velasquez (0-1) gets the start for the Pirates, his second of the season.

-- The left-hander last appeared on Saturday against the Cincinnati Reds, when he threw five innings, allowing three earned runs while giving up three hits.
+- His last appearance was on Sunday against the Cincinnati Reds, when the right-hander threw 4 2/3 innings, surrendering three earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.